How To Become A Surrogate Mother

 5. Match With Intended Parents

+Matching with intended parents is an essential step when figuring out how to become a surrogate mother.
 Since a surrogacy journey can take as long as 12-18 months or more, it’s important to choose intended parents (also called IPs) who are a good match.
-Your agency will ask questions to understand your style, preferences and goals, and talk to you about IPs who may be a good fit for you.
-A match is only made once all parties have met and agree to move forward with each other, to minimize the chances of conflict throughout the journey.
-Once you finalize a match, appointments can then be scheduled for screening and preparation for the IVF process.
+Your agency will ask questions to understand your style, preferences, and goals, and talk to you about IPs who may be a good fit for you.

 Start Your Surrogacy Journey With ISC

 When you start wondering, “How do you become a surrogate mother?” you need the support of an agency with experience.
 At International Surrogacy Center, over half of our staff have personal experience from our own surrogacy journeys.
-We are delighted to help you determine what you need to begin your surrogacy journey, answering your questions along the way.
+We are delighted to help you determine what you need to begin your surrogacy journey, answering yourquestions along the way.
 To get started, research the guidelines for surrogacy by states and contact us today!